-- Provide a career path within the Budget Division to encourage cross-training, growth, recruitment and retention. - Continue to identify uses for our reporting software to streamline and automate reporting of financial and budgetary data. - Support and develop sustainable funding strategies for public safety, emergencies and infrastructure. - Implement and utilize new interactive software to provide information to all website and mobile users for transparency of financial and budget information. - Submittal of the 2020 Budget Book to GFOA. - Research the viability of creating a streamlined Use Tax process. - Document all processes and establish timelines for all functions.
+- Provide a career path within the Budget Division to encourage cross-training, growth, recruitment and retention. - Continue to identify uses for our reporting software to streamline and automate reporting of financial and budgetary data. - Support and develop sustainable funding strategies for public safety, emergencies and infrastructure. - Implement and utilize new interactive software to provide information to all website and mobile users for transparency of financial and budget information. - Submittal of the 2021 Budget Book to GFOA for EPC and EPC Public Health. - Research the viability of creating a streamlined Use Tax process. - Document all processes and establish timelines for all functions.